 Vice Admiral is a three-star flag officer and designated to the office of the Vice-Commandment of the Coast Guard.
 O9 is second in command directly overseeing the mission of operational areas.
 The term ranges from three to four years long.

-Admiral is the highest rank in peacetime and is designated a four-star flag on their insignia.
-Admirals have the greatest responsibility, overseeing the entire operation of more than 41,000 active-duty personnel.
-Command of the Coast Guard reports directly to the President of the United States.
+The highest rank in peacetime is Admiral, who wears a four-star flag as their insignia.
+Admirals command the entire operation, which includes over 41,000 active-duty personnel.
+The command of the Coast Guard reports to the President of the United States.

-Now, after getting a handful of helpful information, it’s time to take our free ASVAB practice test 2021 now!
+Now that you’ve learned a lot about the ASVAB, it’s time to take our free ASVAB practice test 2022!